 Darker patches of skin can form when people experience hormonal changes or imbalances.
 This type of hyperpigmentation is common during pregnancy and even while on the contraceptive pill or implants.

 Certain medications, such as antimalarial drugs and tricyclic antidepressants, can cause hyperpigmentation.
-In these cases, patches of skin may turn gray.
+In these cases, patches of skin may turn grey.
 Chemicals in topical treatments can also sometimes cause hyperpigmentation.

 More serious causes of hyperpigmentation include Addison’s disease(affecting the adrenal glands) and hemochromatosis ( iron overload).
 It can cause hyperpigmentation in certain areas of the body, including: